bhavyab324/case-study-bank/README.md

 * What would be the expected revenue based on your strategy?
 The expected Revenue = 1337 EUR
 ### 2. Deliverables
-a.
+* a.
 A concise executive summary (up to 2 pages) OR a slide deck (5–8 slides) for a technical audience.
 Refer : ### TBD
-b.
+* b.
 A Targeted Client List specifying selected clients for each offer.
-Refer : Refer Top_100_Customers.csv
+Refer : Top_100_Customers.csv
-c.
+* c.
 A Codebase with all necessary files
  Refer : Code Folder
-### 3. Instructions on How to Submit
-• Commit all deliverables to a public GitHub repository in your personal account.
-(We do not accept zipped submissions attached in emails.)
-• DO NOT include this document or sensitive terms like "Singlife" in the repository.
-• Email the GitHub repository link to the sender of this test.
-Submission deadline is communicated by the sender of the test, please check your email.